wmde/wikidata-map/README.md

 [https://wmde.github.io/wikidata-map/dist/index.html](https://wmde.github.io/wikidata-map/dist/index.html)

-You can find a static gallery of images and animations [on commons](https://commons.wikimedia.org/wiki/Wikidata_map)
+You can find a static gallery of images and animations [on Commons](https://commons.wikimedia.org/wiki/Wikidata_map)

 ![](
 https://upload.wikimedia.org/wikipedia/commons/4/4a/Wikidata-map-2014-2021-yearly-items-intensity-100.gif)
 ## Development

-Just start editing the js and css files directly.
+Just start editing the JS and CSS files directly.

 There is no build step and there are no dependencies.